kevlatus/flutter_fortune_wheel/README.md

       alignment: Alignment.bottomCenter, // <-- changing the position of the indicator
       child: TriangleIndicator(
-        color: Colors.green, // <-- changing the color of the indicator ),
+        color: Colors.green, // <-- changing the color of the indicator
+        width: 20.0, // <-- changing the width of the indicator
+        height: 20.0, // <-- changing the height of the indicator
+        elevation: 0, // <-- changing the elevation of the indicator ),
     ),
   ],